Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association The Student Council of the Nîmes Faculty, Les Crocoprofs, aims to invigorate student life and strengthen community spirit on campus.
-Throughout the year, we organize various events at the faculty, including activities, tournaments, games, and community service initiatives that foster interaction between students and faculty.
+Activities and Objectives of the Association The Student Council of the Nîmes Faculty, Les Crocoprofs, aims to energize student life and strengthen cohesion on campus.
+Throughout the year, we organize various events at the faculty: activities, tournaments, games, and community service initiatives that promote interaction between students and faculty.
 These events help create a friendly and engaging atmosphere.
-Off-campus, we also organize outings such as laser tag, student parties, and group games.
+Off campus, we also organize outings such as laser tag, student parties, and group games.
 Our goal is to bring the university campus to life, strengthen the sense of belonging, and attract new students to Nîmes.

 Content type: Page

-Activities and Goals of the Association The MEEF (Student Center for Support and Social Events) is the Student Council of the Faculty of Education in Montpellier.
+Activities and Objectives of the Association The MEEF (Maison Étudiante d’Entraide et de la Fête) is the Student Council of the Faculty of Education in Montpellier.
 Our goal: to foster a vibrant student life through festive, friendly, and community-oriented events throughout the year!
 Parties, after-work gatherings, theme days, team-building activities, and community service initiatives… we do everything we can to bring students together in a warm and welcoming atmosphere.
-Above all, the MEEF is a dynamic and engaged community where good cheer, sharing, and team spirit are always in the air.
+Above all, the MEEF is a dynamic and engaged community where good cheer, sharing, and team spirit are always at the forefront.

 BDE bête.d.e – FDE, Mende site